hegh/log/README.md

 of side effects (log-and-panic, log-and-terminate).
 Also makes redirecting log output easier.

-Use like you would the existing logging package:
+Use generally like you would the existing logging package:
     import "github.com/hegh/log"

     func f() {
       x := 5
-      log.Infof("This is an info-level message. x = %v", x) }
+      log.Infof("This is an info-level message. x = %v", x) log.Printf("This is also info-level, provided for API compatibility") }

 Redirect logging output by setting `log.Info`, `log.Warn`, `log.Error`, and